secretstartups/handbook/sites/handbook/source/handbook/marketing/marketing-operations/pathfactory/index.html.md

 1. Enter a name for the CTA (internal purposes only).
 Be specific so others know what the main goal of the CTA is.
 1. Enter a button label for your CTA.
 This is what the user will see.
 Copy for CTAs should typically be 2-3 words max (18 characters) and include action words such as `Watch a demo`.
 1. Choose your CTA type (form, link, email).
    - If choosing **form** as your CTA type, **it must include** proper capture tags and script.
 Do not choose a `WIP` form as your CTA.
    - If choosing **link** as your CTA type, **it must include** UTM paramters for proper tracking (ex: `utm_source=pathfactory&utm_medium=cta-name`)
    - For **email**, simply input the email address you want users to contact from clicking the CTA.
 1. Click `Save`.

 #### Form Strategy

-Form strategy is used on content tracks to collect data from unknown visitors by "gating" an asset within a track or by creating a track rule with an engagement threshold (example: spent at least 60 seconds in the track and viewed 2 assets).
+Form strategy is used on content tracks to collect data from unknown visitors.
+This is done by "gating" an asset within a track or by creating a track rule with an engagement threshold (example: spent at least 60 seconds in the track and viewed 2 assets).
 Not all content tracks will or should have form strategy turned on - it depends on the goal of your campaign.

-**Please Note:** We have [listening campaigns](#listening-campaigns) in Marketo set up to capture consumption of content that would have been gated had PathFactory not been implemented.
-The listeners also incorporate PathFactory activity into the [MQL scoring model](/handbook/marketing/marketing-operations/marketo/#scoring-model).
-This means that you do not need to add form strategy to a content track if entry point is from a landing page and there are listening campaigns set up for assets in your track that would normally be gated.

-Form strategy is used on content tracks to collect data from unknown visitors and should only be used when a track entry point is **not** from a webform or landing page (i.e. direct link from digital ad or web promoter).
-Not all content tracks will or should have form strategy turned on.
+Form strategy should only be used when a track entry point is **not** from a webform or landing page (i.e. direct link from digital ad or web promoter).
 The forms used in PathFactory are directly tied to currently existing Marketo forms.
-If the form strategy is implemented, please ensure `Show to Known Visitors` is left **unchecked**.

 **Please Note:** We have [listening campaigns](#listening-campaigns) in Marketo set up to capture consumption of content that would have been gated had PathFactory not been implemented.
 The listeners also incorporate PathFactory activity into the [MQL scoring model](/handbook/marketing/marketing-operations/marketo/#scoring-model).
 This means that you do not need to add form strategy to a content track if entry point is from a landing page and there are listening campaigns set up for assets in your track that would normally be gated.